wharfkit/website/src/lib/docs/Upgrading.md

 Detected alien instance of <type>, this usually means more than one version of @wharfkit/antelope has been included in your bundle.
 ```

 The warning fires once per process, so a quiet console after the first occurrence does not mean the problem cleared.
-Verify this first after upgrading, since resolving one copy of every `@wharfkit/*` package is the purpose of the lockstep release.
+Check this first after upgrading.
+One copy of every `@wharfkit/*` package is the guarantee the 4.0.0 release provides.

 Check the installed tree directly: